-Following the release of results for the qualifier stage in early July 2023 the five finalist teams will be given the opportunity to attend training events.
-This will give successful teams a chance to work with FANUC robot engineers and learn the basic Health & Safety considerations when working with industrial robots.
+Following the release of results for the qualifier stage, the five finalist teams will be given the opportunity to attend training events.
+This will give successful teams a chance to work with FANUC robot engineers and learn the basic health & safety considerations when working with industrial robots.